Mining • Rocks and Minerals • Oil • Environment • Parks • Education

 One sample career in geology is that of geological and petroleum technicians.
 According to U.S. Department of Labor employment projections, opportunities for geological and petroleum technicians are expected to grow 16.4 percent from 2016 to 2026.
 The 2017 median annual wage for geological and petroleum technicians was $54,190.

 LLCC offers the following degree program in geology.
-Learn more about the courses for this program:
+Learn more about the required courses for this program:

 Investment in Your Future